Chuquisaca Department: History

 The native inhabitants were the Charcas, who were dispersed along riverbanks and lowlands.
 Their leaders, jampiris, sorcerers, and priests resided in the capital, Choque-Chaca, which according to 17th century chronicles had a population of several thousand.

+The eastern lowlands of the department, where the autonomous Ava Guarani resided, started a gradual but forcefull incorporation to the Bolivian state in the 1850s.
+The non-indigenous settlement in eastern Chuquisaca was motivated by an expansion of cattle ranching leading contributing to the conflict between settlers and the maize-farming Ava Guaraní to assume aspects of a farmer–herder conflict.
+A major Ava Guaraní uprising took place in 1874 and a final military defeat came in 1892.
+Aniceto Arce and other wealthy Bolivians gained control of lands of the defeated Ava Guaraní in the late 19th century establsining large cattle farming operations.
+Much of the cattle raised in eastern Chuquisaca was exported to Salta in Argentina and then across the Andes to the saltpeter works in Chile's Atacama Desert.
+Given the massivity of the cattle estates established Franciscan friar Angélico Martarelli argued around 1890 that the Chiriguano lands had been colonized by cattle rather than by settlers.

 Sucre

 Sucre (elev.
 2750 m) is called the city of the four names, each name corresponding to a different period of its history.
 It was founded by the Spaniard Pedro de Anzures in 1538.
 It thrived due to its regional proximity to the famous silver mines of Potosi, and as Charcas served as capital of the Real Audiencia de Charcas, encompassing all of current Bolivia's territory and more.
 Reverting to its native name of Chuquisaca, it was the Upper Peru's chief administrative center and largest city.
 It was there that the first public call for independence from Spain took place, on May 25, 1809, and where the Act of Independence from Spanish rule was signed on August 6, 1825.
 It was immediately designated the capital of independent Bolivia, under the auspices of Simon Bolivar and Antonio Jose de Sucre.
 Years later, the city of Chuquisaca was renamed Sucre in honor of the Venezuelan-born hero of South America's independence, who had served as the first effective administrator of the country (and second president).

 When the center of political and economic power shifted north, to the tin-producing regions of Oruro and La Paz, Sucre's importance waned, leading to the displacement of the legislative and executive powers to La Paz.
 However, in honor of Sucre's historical preponderance, the judicial branch (Supreme Court) continues to operate there, and the city's official status as capital of the country was never revoked.